 In 1989, Mr. Taylor wrote the pilot for the Family Channel's flagship series, The New Zorro, and was writer-producer of the series for its entire five-year run.
 In addition, he co-wrote and co-produced the movie thriller, I'm Dangerous Tonight, starring Anthony Perkins and Dee Wallace-Stone, and the cult classic Lust In The Dust, starring Divine and Tab Hunter.
 After The New Zorro, he was instrumental in getting two new series, Highlander and Forever Knight, off the ground.
 He was supervising producer on Highlander and wrote many of the initial episodes.

-Mr. Taylor started teaching at ASU as a Faculty Associate in 2003.
-He became a Visiting Lecturer in 2006 and in 2007 became Assistant Professor of Screenwriting at the School of Theatre and Film in the Herberger College of the Arts.
-In May, 2013, Prof. Taylor semi-retired and is currently teaching and building online courses for the Scool of Film, Dance and Theatre.
+Mr. Taylor started teaching at ASU as a faculty associate in 2003.
+He became a visiting lecturer in 2006 and in 2007 became assistant professor of screenwriting at the then ASU School of Theatre and Film in the Herberger College of the Arts.
+In May, 2013, Taylor semi-retired and is currently teaching and building online courses for the School of Film, Dance and Theatre.